openebs/website/docs/main/faqs/faqs.md

 * Run `kubectl get pvc` to fetch the volume name.
 The volume name looks like: *pvc-ee171da3-07d5-11e8-a5be-42010a8001be*.

 * For each volume, you will notice one I/O controller pod and one or more replicas (as per the storage class configuration).
-You can use the volume ID (ee171da3-07d5-11e8-a5be-42010a8001be) to view information about the volume and replicas using the replicated engine [kubectl plugin](../../../docs/main/user-guides/replicated-engine-user-guide/advanced-operations/kubectl-plugin.md)
+You can use the volume ID (ee171da3-07d5-11e8-a5be-42010a8001be) to view information about the volume and replicas using the Replicated Storage [kubectl plugin](../../../docs/main/user-guides/replicated-storage-user-guide/advanced-operations/kubectl-plugin.md)

 [Go to top](#top)